sergei-mironov/litrepl/README.md

-By default, Litrepl leaves the interpreter running in the background. `litrepl status` reveals its PID and command-line arguments:
+By default, Litrepl leaves the interpreter running in the background. `litrepl status` reveals its PID and the command-line arguments:

 ``` shell
 $ litrepl status